Serajfard/twitter-stream/README.md

 This is sample code for implementing Rest APIs, Stream management and using AppGateway (Socket) in NestJS.

+I need to highlight that a simplified version of Streaming and Log Aggregation are implemented as demo.
+In log aggregation pattern we need to monitor incoming logs to find some specific events and invoke proper action for instance sending alarm to admins.
+Also we can use stream to manage incoming logs however in this sample API endpoint is used to manage incoming logs.

+For streaming twitter tweets, simplified stream pattern and observable are used.
+A pipe function is simulated to send incoming message to clients via socket.
+I have tried to keep the application simple and far from over-engineering.

+Some tests have been implemented for testing log APIs.

 ## Used Technologies and Patterns

 - NestJS - Main structure of the application.
 - SQLite - Database for log aggregation and test.
 - TypeOrm + Repository pattern- The Orm to work with DB.
 - AppGateway (Socket) - The solution for real-time streaming to clients.
-- Observable pattern - The pattern to manage incoming message from stream.
+- Observable pattern (RxJS) - The pattern to manage incoming message from stream.
 - pipe function - Send tweet from readable stream to writable stream.
 - Swagger - To generate open API document.